scop/bash-completion/doc/api-and-naming.md

 Variables and functions whose name contains a double underscore (`__`) anywhere in their name are private implementation details, not part of the stable API, and not intended to be used outside of their defining context.
-Internally, the double underscores serve as privacy scope markers; there can be more than one pair of them in a name, and functions and variables are intended to reference and call other functions and variables within that scope, one level deep, sharing a common prefix.
-For example, a function named `_comp_foo` is allowed to access `_comp_foo__*` where `*` does not contain any double underscores, i.e. it should not access `_comp_foo__something__*` despite the common prefix.
+Internally, the double underscores serve as privacy scope delimiters; there can be more than one pair of them in a name, and functions and variables are intended to reference and call other functions and variables within that scope, one level deep, sharing a common prefix.
+For example, a function named `_comp_foo` is "allowed" to access `_comp_foo__*` where `*` does not contain any double underscores, i.e. it should not access `_comp_foo__something__*` despite the common prefix.